 This Program will continue for as long as this recovery effort is determined to be necessary and as long as the signatories agree to continue participating in the Program.
 Through this Program, the states and the federal government will provide land, water, and scientific monitoring and research to evaluate Program benefits for the listed target

 species.
-The effectiveness of various Program actions will be re-evaluated at the end of the Program’s ‘First Increment’, including the Extension, and suitable actions for a subsequent Program increment will be determined at that time.
+The effectiveness of various Program actions will be re-evaluated at the end of the Program’s ‘First Increment’, including the Extension, and suitable actions providing ESA compliance for past, ongoing, and future water-related activities in the Platte River basin will be determined at that time.
 The First Increment Extension will end December 31, 2032.

 Significance of the Program for project consultations in Wyoming